Newry Cathedral: Foundation stone

-The Bishop's of the province dressed in Pontificals, walked in procession from the Sacristy to the Great West Door.
+The Bishops of the province dressed in Pontificals, walked in procession from the Sacristy to the Great West Door.
 After the Dedication ceremonies were concluded Solemn High Mass was offered.
 A collection was taken up by several Noblemen and Gentlemen to help defray the building costs.
 The sum of the collection was £141, 2s.
 8d.
 The inside of the Cathedral was unfinished at the time of the Dedication.
 The galleries were also unfinished.
 Admission to the service was regulated by tickets at 5s. each.
 Upon opening the Cathedral was known as the Cathedral Church of St. Patrick.
 Locally it was known as the "New Chapel."

 Second phase of the building, 1888 - 1890

 The second phase of the building works was undertaken between the years 1888 - 1890. shortly after the appointment of Dr. Thomas McGivern as Co-adjustor under Bishop Pius Leahy.
 The arrival of a Papal Envoy suggested to Bishop Leahy that his Cathedral Church was not in keeping with the dignity of the diocese; as a response Bishop Leahy initiated the Second Phase of the building work under the direction of Bishop McGivern.
 The structural extensions carried out came to a cost of over £12,000.
 In 1888 the two transepts were added, the south transept being smaller than the north transept due to the mill in what is now the Cathedral garden.
 In 1890 the Great Bell Tower was completed and a new sacristy was erected.
 In 1891 a new High Altar was erected in the sanctuary in memory of Bishop Leahy.
 Despite the tower being completed in 1890 the peal of joy bells was not installed until 1898; along with the toll bell which had previously been on a temporary structure behind the church.
 The Joy-Bells were installed through the bequest of Rev. Bernard McAleenan, Parish Priest of Tullylish.